Sir Charles Palmer, 1st Baronet

-Sir Charles Mark Palmer, 1st Baronet (3 November 1822 – 4 June 1907) was an English shipbuilder born in South Shields, County Durham, England.
+Sir Charles Mark Palmer, 1st Baronet MP (3 November 1822 – 4 June 1907) was an English shipbuilder born in South Shields, County Durham, England.
 He was also a Liberal Party politician and Member of Parliament.
 His father, originally the captain of a whaler, moved in 1828 to Newcastle upon Tyne, where he owned a ship owning and ship-broking business.

 Early life

 At the age of 15 Charles Palmer entered a shipping business in the city.
 After six months, he travelled to Marseille, France, where his father had procured him a post in a large commercial house, at the same time entrusting him with the local agency of his own business.
 After two years' experience in Marseilles he entered his father's business in Newcastle, and in 1842 he became a partner.

 His business capacity attracted the attention of a leading local colliery owner, and he was appointed manager of the Marley Hill colliery south of Gateshead, in which he became a partner in 1846.
 Subsequently, he was made one of the managers of the associated collieries north and south of the Tyne owned by Lord Ravensworth, Lord Wharncliffe, the Marquess of Bute and Lord Strathmore.